• Skip to main content

 • Audits – Tax attorneys can explain your position to IRS auditors, using their knowledge of the tax law to support positions you took on your tax return.

-• Approval for payment plans – The IRS requires financial disclosures for certain types of payment plans – for instance, if you want to make payments on a significant amount of debt, need more than six years to pay, or owe business taxes.
+• Approval for payment plans – The IRS requires financial disclosures for certain types of payment plans, for instance, if you want to make payments on a significant amount of debt.
 Tax attorneys can help get your proposed plan accepted.

 • Offer in compromise – If you want to settle taxes for less than owed, an attorney can explain your position and help you get the most favorable terms possible for your settlement.